TheRanaVibe/Momentum-for-After-Effects/README.md

 ---

+## Quickstart Guide: Your First 5 Minutes

+1. Create a new Composition and add a simple Shape Layer.
+2. With the layer selected, open Momentum from the `Window` menu.
+3. In the **"1.
+Animate"** panel, select the `"Slide In - Bottom"` preset and click **"Apply Animation"**.
+Your layer now animates into the frame.
+4. A new button, **"⬇ Enhance Selection with Physics ⬇"**, will appear.
+Click it.
+5. You are now in the **"2.
+Enhance"** panel on the `Bounce` tab.
+Select the `"2.
+Classic Cartoon"` preset and click **"Apply / Update Selected Rig"**.
+6. Play your animation.
+It now has a lively bounce!
+7. Go to the **Effect Controls** panel on your layer.
+Tweak the **"Bounce | Elasticity"** slider and watch the animation update in real-time.
+8. When you're happy, go to the **"3.
+Bake"** panel in Momentum and click **"Bake All Momentum Rigs in Selection"**.
+9. Done!
+You now have a clean, keyframed animation with zero performance overhead.
 ## Reporting a Bug or Suggesting a Feature

 Momentum is built for the community, and your feedback is essential!